-John Maxwell is one of the world’s foremost authority on the subject of leadership.
-He has authored many books on leadership and is a New York Times best selling author, who has sold more than 26 million books in fifty languages.
-The American Management Association has recognized him as the number one leader in business, while Business Insider and Inc. Magazine recognize him as the most influential leadership expert in the world.
-To date, Maxwell has trained leaders from every country of the world, including Fortune 500 executives, presidents of nations and many of the world’s top business leaders.
+John Maxwell is one of the world's foremost authorities on the subject of leadership.
+He has authored over 80 books on leadership and is a New York Times best-selling author, who has sold more than 26 million books in fifty languages.
+In addition, the American Management Association has recognized him as the number one leader in business, and Business Insider and Inc. Magazine recognized him as the most influential leadership expert in the world.
+To date, Maxwell has trained leaders from every country of the world, including Fortune 500 executives, presidents of nations, and many of the world's top business leaders.

-Recently, I sat under Maxwell’s tutelage and I have to admit, he is the “real deal.”
-He is inspiring, authentic and passionate about developing other leaders so they may carry on his legacy of adding value to others.
+Recently, I sat under Maxwell's teaching, and I have to admit, he is the "real deal."
+He is inspiring, authentic, and passionate about developing other leaders to carry on his legacy of adding value to others.
 Quite frankly!
 I am impressed!
-That being said, here are five lessons from leadership guru John Maxwell, that I have recently learned during the first hour of a three day conference I attended.
+That said, here are five lessons from leadership guru John Maxwell that I recently learned during the first hour of a leadership conference I attended.